I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 To him will men come.

-All those who raged against him will be disappointed.
+All those who raged against him will be put to shame.

-25 All the offspring of Israel will be justified in God,
+25 All the offspring of Israel will be justified in the Lord,

 and will rejoice!

 1 For this reason I, Paul, the prisoner of Christ Jesus on behalf of you Gentiles, 2 if indeed you have heard of the stewardship of that grace of God which was given to me for you, 3 by revelation the mystery was made known to me, I wrote briefly before.
 4 When you read it, you can perceive my understanding in the mystery of Christ, 5 which in other generations was not made known to mankind, as it has now been revealed to his holy apostles and prophets in the Spirit: 6 the Gentiles are joint heirs and members of the same body, and partakers of his promise in Christ Jesus through the Good News, 7 of which I was made a servant according to the gift of that grace of God which was given to me according to the working of his power.

-14 For this cause, I bow my knees to the Father of our Lord Jesus Christ, 15 from whom every family in heaven and on earth is named, 16 that he would grant you, according to the riches of his glory, that you may be strengthened with power through his Spirit in the inner person, 17 that Christ may dwell in your hearts through faith, to the end that you, being rooted and grounded in love, 18 may be strengthened to comprehend with all the saints what is the width and length and height and depth, 19 and to know Christ’s love which surpasses knowledge, that you may be filled with all the fullness of God.
+14 For this reason, I bow my knees to the Father of our Lord Jesus Christ, 15 from whom every family in heaven and on earth is named, 16 that he would grant you, according to the riches of his glory, that you may be strengthened with power through his Spirit in the inner person, 17 that Christ may dwell in your hearts through faith, to the end that you, being rooted and grounded in love, 18 may be strengthened to comprehend with all the saints what is the width and length and height and depth, 19 and to know Christ’s love which surpasses knowledge, that you may be filled with all the fullness of God.

 20 Now to him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, 21 to him be the glory in the assembly and in Christ Jesus to all generations forever and ever.
 Amen.